mit-history/cfrp-hack/index.md

 - Fork [this site](https://github.com/jamiefolsom/cfrp-hack/)
 - Clone this repo locally; then:
 - `git branch your-project`
-- `cp project-template.html yourpage.html` Or you can create a new `_layout/template-name.html` including tools of your choosing.
 - If there is a request in Postman that serves your purposes, you can click "Generate Code" to get a copy/pasteable API client in your language of choice.

 ### Run this site locally